eepgwde/pyeg0/minfo/README.md

 I've tried setting PYTHONIOENCODING=utf-8 but to no avail.

+This seems to be a file-system encoding issue.
+There's a test for it in MInfoTestCase.

-Because of that, the MInfo goes through some tortuous logic to create a symlink to the file and then invoke the MediaInfo Open() on that.
+I have tried to see if a symlink could be used to access the file and then invoke the MediaInfo Open() on that.
+This doesn't work either.

+Because of that, you need to move all the files over to non-UTF-8 names before you call this script.

+The MediaInfo library doesn't resolve symbolic links and I've not done so either.

+On GNU/Linux, I use recode, in a shell script, to rename UTF-8 filenames to ASCII before I use this method.

 ** New object for each file, so Close() is redundant